sonkgu/Network/README.md

 Welcome to my Network Github.
 This Space is my studying space
-That's files must open Microsoft Onenote for Windowns Thank you for Visting my Network Studying Space
+Please download the file before opening it with Onenote for Windows Thank you for Visting my Network Studying Space